 Jimokuji Kannon Temple

-Jimokuji Temple, just outside of Nagoya in Ama city is one of the 4 Temples of Owari which was worshiped during the Tokugawa Period.
+Jimokuji Temple, just outside of Nagoya in Ama city is one of the 4 Temples of Owari which was worshiped during the Tokugawa Period (1603 to 1868).

-The temple is said to have started as early as the Nara period as a thatched hut when a fisherman caught a golden statue of the divine kannon in his fishernet.
+The temple is said to have started as early as the Nara period (710 to 794) as a thatched hut when a fisherman caught a golden statue of the divine kannon in his fishernet.